pbella/Cuis-OpenGL/README.md

 This repository is currently a placeholder containing the last committed files from the Cuis-Ports version of the OpenGL package.

+# Release notes from latest 3DTransform release

+3DTransform - Based on 3DTransform-pbm.19.mcz

-# Release notes from latest version
+# Release notes from latest OpenGL release

 OpenGL - Originally based on OpenGL-Core-jrd.6.mcz and have merged in some of the changes from OpenGL-Core-bf.17.mcz.